-The current loan rate levels no longer provide a realistic safety net for our producers.
-Since the early 1980's we have seen 68 processing facilities close and most outside investors exited the remainder of the industry due to the high risk and low returns.
-It was our family farmers who stepped up to rescue the industry from further closures of their factories, mills, and refineries (see figure 4.
+The current loan rate levels for sugar no longer provide a realistic safety net for our producers.
+Since the early 1980's we have seen 68 sugar processing facilities close and most outside investors exited the remainder of the industry due to the high risk and low returns.
+It was family farmers, like mine, who stepped up to rescue the industry from further closures of their factories, mills, and refineries (see figure 4.
 Facility closures).
 Now many of those are struggling.

-We are saddened to see an additional processing facility in Northeastern Montana closing down this year --- not because of a weather disaster, but because the current economic environment with high costs of sugar production making it difficult to stay in business.
+We are saddened to see an additional sugarbeet processing facility in Northeastern Montana closing down this year --- not because of a weather disaster, but because the current economic environment with high costs of sugar production making it difficult to stay in business.
 Once a facility closes down it doesn't reopen, and it leaves behind workers that need to relocate and a town that has lost a large part of its economic and tax base.

-Having loan rates that are closer to our actual costs of production would provide a more effective safety net for our producers and provide a signal to our cooperatives and companies that during the next downturn in prices, the floor price will actually provide a meaningful portion of their production costs.
-As such, we would support examining how the farm safety net could be updated in the next Farm Bill for all Title I commodities to better match actual operating costs for producers.
+Having sugar loan rates that are closer to our actual costs of sugar production would provide a more effective safety net for our producers and provide a signal to our cooperatives and companies that during the next downturn in prices, the floor price will actually cover a meaningful portion of sugar production costs.
+As such, we would support examining how the farm safety net could be updated in the next Farm Bill for all Title I commodities to better match actual operating costs for farmers.

-Third, sugarcane and sugarbeets, like most crops, are grown in areas that experience weather disruptions.
-While sugarcane and sugarbeets are resilient, risk protection is needed given the exposure to strong hurricanes, freezes, and frequent and more intense droughts or excess rainfall.
-Sugarcane and sugarbeet farmers do have some insurance products available to them, but those crop insurance tools are not as well developed or affordable as for some other commodities.
+Third, sugarbeets and sugarcane, like most crops, are grown in areas that experience weather disruptions.
+While sugarbeets and sugarcane are resilient, risk protection is needed given the exposure to strong hurricanes, freezes, and frequent and more intense droughts or excess rainfall.
+Sugarbeet and sugarcane farmers do have some insurance products available to them, but those crop insurance tools are not as well developed or affordable as for some other commodities.
 For sugarbeets, polices are limited to yield-based coverage and do not benefit from a revenue-based product like other commodities, nor do they have enterprise units available for purchase.
 For sugarcane, the Hurricane Insurance Program (HIP) has been an invaluable addition, but a prevented planting provision is needed.
 Participation and coverage levels for sugarcane lag significantly behind other crops so better addressing sugarcane's unique perils would be helpful.
 Price election methods that are more closely tied to the futures prices for sugar should also be updated to better reflect current market prices.

 Sugarbeet and sugarcane farmers have participated in WHIP+ and ERP previously and are considering how their losses in 2021 and 2022 might be eligible for the most recent ERP program.
-We are thankful that USDA is working with Texas sugarcane farmers, who are also in DC this week, and beet farmers on disaster aid.
+In particular, I want to thank Senator Hoven for his early work that led to establishing WHIP+.
+We are thankful that USDA is working with Texas sugarcane farmers, and beet farmers on disaster aid.
 Unfortunately, USDA estimates that only \$3.7 billion is available for over \$10 billion in disaster needs for 2021 and 2022.

-For those reasons and because this committee has signaled an interest in developing additional risk management programs to complement crop insurance, we are certainly receptive to new efforts to provide standing disaster coverage in ways that do not undermine crop insurance and possibly even encourage greater participation and coverage levels.
+For those reasons and because there has been interest in developing additional risk management programs to complement crop insurance, we are certainly receptive to new efforts to provide standing disaster coverage in ways that do not undermine crop insurance and possibly even encourage greater participation by making insurance more affordable.
 Under any standing disaster program, we would encourage the committee to provide particular help to crops that might not have access to more successful crop insurance coverage options or for which the program has just not operated optimally.
-As a Louisianan, I would also like to make sure that all of our growers are eligible for disaster assistance regardless of what mill they deliver their cane to.